Ari24-cb24/screen-drawer/README.md

 - **ALT + Mousewheel** to change stroke size
 - **CTRL/STRG + Mousewheel** to Zoom into the image
 - **CTRL/STRG + Spacebar** to move the image around
+- **CTRL/STRG + c** to copy the current image.
+Also applies the zoom, move and drawing

 ## Changelog